Simulation of Lindblad equations for quarkonium in the quark-gluon plasma: Quantum Brownian motion of quarkonium

 Although this Lindblad equation is obtained with a rather limited condition, there is a reason to believe that it captures essential features of quarkonium dynamics in the QGP.
 If the heavy quark pair distance is small, one can take a short distance {\it extrapolation} of \eqref{eq:Lindblad} by a relatively mild assumption for the (non-)analyticity at the origin

 to get (by replacing $\sum_n\int\frac{d^3k}{(2\pi)^3}$ with $\sum_{n}\sum_{j=x,y,z}$ in \eqref{eq:Lindblad})

-This Lindblad form is almost identical to that obtained from the multi-pole expansion in terms of heavy quark pair distance \cite{Brambilla:2016wgg, Brambilla:2017zei, Akamatsu:2020ypb}\footnote{ There is a minor technical difference.
+See \cite{Akamatsu:2020ypb} for more details.
+This Lindblad form is almost identical to that obtained from the pNRQCD effective field theory, which is based on the multi-pole expansion in terms of heavy quark pair distance \cite{Brambilla:2016wgg, Brambilla:2017zei, Akamatsu:2020ypb}\footnote{ There is a minor technical difference.
 To get the Lindblad equation at $\mathcal O(r^2)$, one needs to start from effective Lagrangian expanded up to $\mathcal O(r^2)$.
-The Lindblad equation from the multi-pole expansion is obtained from the Lagrangian up to $\mathcal O(r)$. }.
-In the latter, the coefficients $U_2$ and $\gamma_2$ are replaced with physical quantities with gauge invariant and non-perturbative definitions.
-Therefore we expect that functions $U(r)$ and $\gamma(r)$ do exist which are compatible with both the multi-pole expansion $r\ll T^{-1},\Lambda_{\rm QCD}^{-1}$ and the weak-coupling expansion $g\ll 1$ in soft regime $r\sim 1/gT$.
+The Lindblad equation from pNRQCD is obtained from the Lagrangian up to $\mathcal O(r)$. }.

+The derivation from pNRQCD does not need to assume the weak coupling $g\ll 1$ as long as the multi-pole expansion can be justified, i.e. $r\ll T^{-1}, m_D^{-1}$.
+Self-energy diagrams considered in the derivation are shown in the Fig.~\ref{fig:diagrams_pNR}.
+The three time scales in the non-perturbative region can be estimated by